-The Result In The Pa.
-Special Election Could Mean Trouble For Republicans
+Democrat Conor Lamb Appears To Have Won Pa.
+Special Election.
+Here's What It Means

 If Democrats are going to win back the House, their road goes through the suburbs.
 Nationally, in 2016, Trump won the suburbs with 49 percent.
 In 2012, Mitt Romney got 50 percent in them.
 So that's key.

-Lamb only won a handful of precincts in the other three, more rural counties in this district, but dozens of precincts went more Democratic than in the 2016 presidential election for Trump.
+Lamb won only a handful of precincts in the other three more rural counties in this district, but dozens of precincts went more Democratic than in the 2016 presidential election for Trump.

-In other words, Lamb was able to cut into Republican margins — and when every vote counts, like in a race like this, it can make all the difference.
+In other words, Lamb was able to cut into Republican margins — and when every vote counts, as in a race like this, it can make all the difference.